monarkee/beard/source/philosophy.md

 <h3 class="tcg50 ft7 fw3 mb2 md-mb3">An Example of the Beard Workflow</h3>

-<p class="tcg50 ft5 fw3 mb4 lh2">For example, let&rsquo; pretend you are building a button component for your project.
+<p class="tcg50 ft5 fw3 mb4 lh2">For example, let&rsquo;s pretend you are building a button component for your project.
 You want buttons to be able to have two background colors and two font colors.
 You may be tempted to write these classes:</p>

 <pre class="mb4"><code class="language-html">
 &lt;a class="button dark"&gt;Submit Me!&lt;/a&gt;